optimis3r/dialect/README.md

 # DIALECT — Intelligent Debate Matchmaking & Skill-Adaptive Learning Platform

-> A full-stack debate platform that combines real-time communication, adaptive matchmaking, and AI-powered feedback to help users improve their public speaking and argumentation skills.

-**Developed at NIT Warangal (Software Engineering Project, 2025–26)**

----

 ## Overview

 DIALECT is an interactive debate platform designed to address two common barriers to public speaking: